Honors in Science, Technology, and Society

 - Deliver the thesis to the advisor, second reader, and Director of Science and Technology Studies in hard and digital copy by the established deadlines.

-While the primary advisor will determine the grades for SCSO 1970 & 1971, the final determination of Honors will be made by the second reader and the concentration advisors for Science and Technology Studies.
+While the primary advisor will determine the grades for SCSO 1970 & 1971, the final determination of Honors will be made by the second reader and the concentration advisors for Science, Technology, and Society.
 Each of the two thesis readers will also submit a final written evaluation of the thesis to the Director of STS.

 A proposal of approximately 5-10 pages crafted in consultation with your thesis advisor will help you define what you are doing (and why).